Intellico-ai/Agata/README.md

 - **Search Engine**:This module is used to embed a query and find the best answers from a database, base on a similarity measure.
 - **Sentiment Analysis**: This module is used to perform sentiment consideration on returned data.
 - **Topic Extraction Engine**: This module is used to understand the content of the database, allowing flexible and interpretable queries
 - **Discovery Engine**: An engine used perform tasks like social listening.
-It will connect to social netowrk APIs or it will interface with local data.
+It will connect to social netowrk APIs.
 Not Implemented Yet.
 ![LogicalArchitecture](images/logical_architecture.png)

 ## Try our demo!